kt42/Book-Critic/TO-DO.md

 but non numeric id on an admin request returns: "Request is ok but the wrong type of url parameters were passed". (not json encoded)
 - so either encode all error responses or no error responses

-Add more tests, for the calls themselfs
+Add more tests, for the calls themself